sabby7890/Solarcore/README.md

 - DNS probe - monitors DNS response time
 - Custom probe - connects to specified port on the host and waits for reply

 Solarcore includes a fancy web user interface, designed to fit on big screens in IT offices.
 It also includes an installer, which will allow easy setup.
+Installer

 In the future releases, Solarcore will include a web api and Android application to receive alerts.
 Currently supported notification systems are email and custom command.